TASC98/Fantastical-Ideas/README.md

 # Fantastical Ideas
 Thoughts and ideas.
-Starting points of anything I think may be helpful for the advancement of AI and/or society.
+Starting points of anything I think might be helpful for the advancement of AI and/or society.

   	`Cognitive Bias Discourse Learning - Studying the Psychology and Ethics of Machine Awareness and Judgment